 Over 100,00 computers are thrown into our landfills each day.
-However computers and accompanying equipment from mice and keyboards to tablets and copy machines should never be dumped in a landfill.
-Nearly every component of these items are valuable and recyclable, from plastics and glass to metals.
+However, computers and accompanying equipment from mice and keyboards to tablets and copy machines should never be dumped in a landfill.
+Nearly every component of these items is valuable and recyclable, from plastics and glass to metals.
 These materials can be disposed of at several computer manufacturer companies or hardware stores.

 One can dispose of old TVs at retail stores or former manufactures safely and with the peace of mind that they will not be thrown into a landfill but may be used to repair another TV set or taken apart for the different parts.
 Retailers such as Best Buy offer recycling programs where you can maybe get some sort of profit from turning in your old TVs.

 - Misc electronics such as DVD Players, VCRs, Stereos, MP3s, Home Phones…

 As well as audio equipment, calculators, recording devices, and digital clocks broken or deemed obsolete by you may find a new life elsewhere.
 Whether refurbished, repurchased at the area consignment store or scrapped for recyclable parts ranging from plastic and glass to precious metals, recycling this large class consumer electronics could keep literal tons of waste and toxic metals out of landfills.
 If your item’s not ripe for donation, contact your local municipality regarding e-waste pickup or drop-off locations.

 Stop!
 These Items Typically Do NOT Make the Recyclable Materials List